parsiya/parsiya.net/content/post/2021/2021-12-20-vscode-wsl-rce/index.markdown

 The Visual Studio Code server in Windows Subsystem for Linux uses a local WebSocket WebSocket connection to communicate with the `Remote WSL` extension.
 JavaScript in websites can connect to this server and execute arbitrary commands on the target system.
-Assigned [CVE-2021-43907][cve] and -5 USD bounty (the cost of the EC2 machine to host the proof-of-concept).
+Assigned [CVE-2021-43907][cve] and zero bounty.
+I paid 5 USD for the EC2 machine hosting the proof-of-concept.

 [cve]: https://msrc.microsoft.com/update-guide/en-US/vulnerability/CVE-2021-43907

 It's really funny that PlayStation paid 15K USD for [almost the same bug][psnow-rce-2] with 2.2 million subscribers (it was out of scope in their program, too), but MSFT doesn't pay for an official extension with more than 10 million installs (obviously, not every install is unique) for one of their most popular products.
 But you are not here to listen to my rants.
 So, read on.

 [psnow-rce-2]: https://hackerone.com/reports/873614

+This post's target audience was `Desktop Application Security People` niche.
+I want to clarify some issues because more people have read it:

+1. I didn't get 5 dollars.
+I paid 5 dollars out of pocket, so it's -5.
+2. "I am not angry, I am just disappointed."
+I knew it was out-of-scope.
+This wasn't some bait-and-switch by Microsoft.
+I am not angry
+3. The vuln is **not** in VS Code.
+MSFT says it's in the `Remote WSL` extension but I think it's in the way `VS Code Server` works with the remote development extensions.

 <!--more-->